SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

   <i class="star-5">★</i>
 </div>

-If I was looking for a job, and I saw that a company was backed by Sequoia Capital, I might just be tempted to apply - even if their founders were five years old.
+If I was looking for a job, and I saw that a company was backed by Sequoia Capital, I might just be tempted to apply, knowing nothing else about the company.

 Here's a list of companies whose Series A or B rounds (or both) were led by Sequoia: Apple, Google, Yahoo!, Stripe, Dropbox, YouTube, Instagram, Airbnb, and WhatsApp.